Table of Contents Show

 “The City Beautiful” is famous for its tree-enveloped boulevards, ivy-covered mansions, and historical landmarks.
 The four-block strip of Coral Way is known as the “miracle mile,” an expensive stretch of restaurants and shops.

-Miracle Mile is the city’s famous shopping district, an outdoor shopping complex, and generator of all the activities happening (or happening in coral gables).
+Miracle Mile is the city’s famous shopping district, an outdoor shopping complex, and a generator of all the activities happening (or happening in Coral Gables).

 6. Bal Harbour: A Self-Relaxing Retreat